jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

-A Microfrontend is a piece of software that makes sense for the end user by itself**.
-If the final user access to the Microfrontend directly, the final user gets value from that Microfrontend and he could do a business operation.
+**A Microfrontend is a piece of software that makes sense for the end user by itself**. **If the final user could access to the Microfrontend independently, the final user gets value from that Microfrontend and he could do a business operation**.

 For instance:

 - Microfrontend - Account Detail: UI views and backend for frontend making the necessary API calls for getting the account info
 - Microfrontend - Products Catalog: UI views and backend API calls for showing the products catalog